Our mission: equitable access to solar energy for every Texan.

 These are some of programs and projects in which TXSES is currently or has recently been involved:

-- Publishing our newsletter, Solar Reflector and Solar News of Note, both three times a year
+- Publishing our newsletter, Solar Reflector and Solar News of Note three times a year

 - Encouraging cities to join the SolSmart program and improve their policies related to rooftop solar

-- Organizing the Austin Cool House Tour, held annually on the second Sunday in June since 1997, a collaboration with Austin Energy’s Green Building Program
+- Organizing the Austin Cool House Tour, a collaboration with Austin Energy’s Green Building Program, held annually since 1997

 - Organizing solar home tours with selected electric cooperatives and supporting local home tours organized by our chapters (see our latest “upcoming events“)